Erfaniaa/testsaz/README.md

 1. Modify these files according to your problem:
    - *solution.cpp*: the main solution to your problem
    - *generator.cpp*: input files generator
-   - *generator_input.txt*: line-separated data which is being passed to the generator
+   - *generator_input.txt*: line-separated data which is going to be passed to the generator

 2. ```./input_maker.sh```